top of page

 2021

-The film is the second stage of a 2year collaborative research based project.
-It explores bodily pain in relation to registers of mediation, pain as a cultural signifier, one presented to another in a moment of communication exchange.
+Orphaned from Belonging, explores bodily pain in relation to registers of mediation, pain as a cultural signifier, one presented to another in a moment of communication exchange.
 The issue of how we relate to and make meaning in relation to other bodies, how we respond to mediations of pain to come to an understanding of other bodies and how in an art context it can function politically and poetically.
-The artist would like to express her heartfelt thanks to the women who shared their experience of vulnerability and pain, these open conversations helped influence and inform the making of the installation, and to Luan Gallery, Draíocht Gallery, RHA and Flax Art Studios who facilitated the research and the making of this extensive body of work.
+Working with a group of women, (at the Royal Academy of Art, the Draíocht Gallery, and at Flax Art Studios Belfast), who shared their experience of vulnerability and pain, through open conversations, helped influence and inform the making of the installation.

-L O U D C R E V I C E
+L O U D C R E V I C E, by writer Sue Rainsford, a response to the performance film, Orphaned From Belonging.

 This sound—it belongs to the split bark of an aged tree where fresh sap comes thick and